AleksandarDzudzevic/Project_Unit_3/README.md

                 size_hint:.3,1
                 md_bg_color:"#11dd99"
    ```
 Fig. 10 Shows the KivyMD code used for the LoginScreen and all the functions in it.
+Using stylish background, appropriate to a digital newspapers article, comnbined with more stylistic features such as fitting button colors, I made sure that users will feel comfortable using this application and will enjoy the expirience to the fullest.

 ![](https://github.com/AleksandarDzudzevic/Project_Unit_3/blob/main/registerScreen_proof.gif)